by Luke Wayne

 - The Bible identifies each of these persons as YHWH.

-While this case is best made by taking the Bible as a whole and looking at all that it says (which is what Christians have always done), it is striking that the Book of Hebrews alone affirms all the essential points of this doctrine.
+While this case is best made by taking the Bible as a whole and looking at all that it says (which is what Christians have always done), it is striking that one could look at just the Book of Hebrews and find affirmation all the essential points of this doctrine.

 Only One God